-- 2.3.1 Whilst this does indicate that there is a significant level of permitted reserves in West Berkshire at present, it has to be noted that the majority of these reserves are all located in a single site. - 2.3.2 Table 2.3 below outlines the situation with regard to the permitted sand and gravel producing sites in west Berkshire.
-As detailed above, only 4 sites produced primary aggregates in 2013, and of these one is now worked out and has ceased production, and the planning permission at a further site expires at the end of 2015.
+- 2.3.1 Whilst this does indicate that there is a significant level of permitted reserves in West Berkshire at present, it has to be noted that the majority of these reserves are all located in a single site that is yet to commence operating. - 2.3.2 Table 2.3 below outlines the situation with regard to the permitted sand and gravel producing sites in West Berkshire.
+As detailed above, there were only 4 active construction aggregates sites in 2013, and only 3 active construction aggregate sites in 2014.